A plausible mechanism of muscle stabilization in stall conditions: Introduction

-Efforts to suppress the instability of an affine response have started already with A. Huxley himself, who suggested that the mixing can be explained by the inherent randomness encapsulated in actomyosin machinery \cite{HT96}.
-Indeed, experiments involving electron microscopy \cite{Reedy_Taylor_PlosOne_2012, Tregear20043009} and X-ray diffraction \cite{Irving02, Reconditi2006}, reveal a much more complex geometrical structure of the actomyosin complex than in the original HS model.
-For instance, myosin binds to actin only in specific target zones, which are not commensurate with the spacing of myosin heads.
+Different mechanisms facilitating such mixing have been proposed in the literature.
+Efforts to \emph{suppress} the instability of an affine response have started with the 1996 paper of Huxley and Tideswell (HT) \cite{HT96}, who suggested that the inter-mixing can be explained by the inherent randomness encapsulated in the actomyosin machinery.
+More specifically, the authors introduced the idea of a random attachment of the myosin motors along the actin monomer, resulting in a statistical distribution of the attachment positions spread over almost half of the actin diameter (5.5 nm).
+This assumption is realistic as the experiments involving electron microscopy \cite{Reedy_Taylor_PlosOne_2012, Tregear20043009} and X-ray diffraction \cite{Irving02, Reconditi2006} reveal a much more complex geometrical structure of the actomyosin complex than in the original HS model.
+Thus, myosin binds to actin only in specific target zones, which are not commensurate with the spacing of myosin heads.
 As a result, different binding sites are reached at different angles \cite{Tregear98, Tregear20043009}.
-The implied quenched disorder will compromise the coherent response, and the implications of this general idea have been recently thoroughly tested \cite{BRT_PRL_2019}.
-In particular, it was shown that having a structural disorder in the positions of myosin molecules relative to attachment sites can effectively convexify the elastic response and flatten the $ T_2$ curve.
-The most striking result was that a realistic disorder places the muscle system close to a critical point \cite{BRT_PRL_2019, CAT_PRL}.
+As it was first realized by HT\cite{HT96}, the implied quenched disorder will compromise the coherent response in stall conditions.
+More recently, several other models addressed the same experimental data and successfully reproduced the positive slope of the $T_2$ curve, even though often without placing emphasis on the quenched disorder incorporated to overcome the original limitation of the HS model, see \cite{Piazzesi1995, Smith2008, SmithMijailovich2008, Caremani2015} and the references therein.
+The implications of the presence of disorder in the myosin attachment positions have been recently studied systematically in \cite{BRT_PRL_2019}.
+It was shown that having a structural disorder in the positions of myosin molecules relative to attachment sites can effectively \emph{convexify } the elastic response and therefore flatten the $ T_2$ curve.
+The rather unexpected result obtained in \cite{BRT_PRL_2019} was that a realistic disorder places a typical muscle system close to a thermodynamic critical point \cite{CAT_PRL}.
+Despite these fascinating predictions, the idea of the functionality of geometrical disorder in the otherwise highly regular, crystal-type muscle architecture remains debatable.
+For instance, while the HT model postulates a Gaussian disorder with a \emph{particular} variance, the realistic value of such temperature-like parameter is obscure; moreover, the actual statistical nature of the implied geometrical frustration is unknown.
+It is then possible, but not certain, that the existing incommensuration is sufficient to ensure the positive slope of the $T_2$ curve.
+The situation is somewhat similar to the original question faced by HS, of whether the value of the ambient temperature is sufficient to convexify their free energy.